credmark/credmark-sanity-studio/credmarkblog/README.md

+Preparation
+yarn global add @sanity/cli
+Running
+To launch local Sanity Studio:

+sanity start
+Sanity Studio is available at http://localhost:3333.

+Code is local, but data is kept in Sanity's cloud.

+There is an instance hosted by sanity: https://toucan.sanity.studio/

+After merging changes to master branch, redeploy public studio:

+sanity deploy

 # Sanity Blogging Content Studio

 Congratulations, you have now installed the Sanity Content Studio, an open source real-time content editing environment connected to the Sanity backend.